In this article

 Some insurers consider AlignerCo like other orthodontic treatments and offer coverage accordingly.

 However, AlignerCo does not include regular, in-person checkups.
 As such, some insurers consider Aligner a do-it-yourself treatment and decline to provide coverage.

-AlignerCo doesn’t have any partnerships with insurers that make them in-network to streamline the process.
-You may still receive coverage from your insurer, but you’ll need to see if they provide reimbursement first.
+AlignerCo doesn't have any partnerships with insurers that make them in-network to streamline the process.
+They may still be covered by dental insurance, but you’ll need to see if they provide reimbursement first.

-Some dental and healthcare insurance plans may cover some of 6 Month Smiles treatment.
+Some dental and health insurance plans may cover some of 6 Month Smiles treatment.

-Like most brands, it’s best to contact your insurance provider to check if your policy covers it.5
+Like most brands, contacting your insurance provider to check if your policy covers it is best.5

 An HSA or FSA may help pay for clear aligners.
 But there are limits on what types of medical care are covered.